lf-edge/ekuiper/docs/en_US/extension/native/develop/sink.md

 The [Memory Sink](https://github.com/lf-edge/ekuiper/blob/master/extensions/sinks/memory/memory.go) is a good example.

+#### Updatable Sink

+If your sink is updatable, you'll need to deal with the `rowkindField` property.
+Some sink may also need a `keyField` property to specify which field is the primary key to update.

+So in the _Configure_ method, parse the `rowkindField` to know which field in the data is the update action.
+Then in the _Collect_ method, retrieve the rowkind by the `rowkindField` and perform the proper action.
+The rowkind value could be `insert`, `update`, `upsert` and `delete`.
+For example, in SQL sink, each rowkind value will generate different SQL statement to execute.

 #### Parse dynamic properties

 For customized sink plugins, users may still want to support [dynamic properties](../../../rules/overview.md#dynamic-properties) like the built-in ones.